bennymakesstuff/Wedding/README.md

-# EdiBundle
+# HaveIHadThis.beer
-### Edibundle is a Market to Home food supply business.
+### HaveIHadThis Beer is an app for discovery, tracking and enjoyment of beers.
-### It sources food ordered in premade or custom made packs from local market suppliers
+### The idea is to offer an Aussie alternative to the current beer apps on the market with a focus on highlighting Australian local
-### then packages and delivers it to the customers.
+### The app is designed to be highly visual and work with breweries to assist releases, market to consumers and sell merch.

 ## Core Features
-- Customers can order online
+- Show curated beer lists
-- Customers can pay online
+- List every Aussie brewery
-- Customers can save regular orders for future reorder
+- Create personalized notifications for beer releases / RRS Feeds
-- Customers can choose from premade boxes
+- Sell merch on behalf of our breweries
-- Customers can submit photos for issues
+- Highlight new releases
-- App creates stickers for customer boxes
+- Create lists to search and track collections
-- App creates picking slips for orders
+- Create a subculture of beer swapping
-- App creates travel route for customers and sends customers a message with delivery window
+- Help collecters source beers they may have missed
-- App send customers message with delivery and order confirmations as well as order window closing times
+- Provide info on Aussie breweries

 ## Future Features
-- Other suppliers
+- Merch / Beer Purchasing
-- Reporting on suppliers
+- Reporting for suppliers

 ## Project setup